 Raised and educated in New York City, Kelly Bevan began her career in fashion at the illustrious VOGUE magazine.
 Quickly climbing the ranks, she spent a number of years representing the magazine around the U.S. and Canada.
 When the opportunity presented itself, she left the lights of Broadway for the freeways of L.A.
 There she continued in the fashion world as Fashion and PR Director at the west coast flagship of Saks Fifth Avenue in Beverly Hills.

-Fast forward a few years, she joined Aslan Productions and then Rugged Entertainment, producing several films: Ghostride the Whip, Just Another Day, Rhyme and Punishment, Soulja Boy: The Movie, and most recently, The Legend of 420.
+Fast forward a few years, she joined Aslan Productions and co-founded Rugged Entertainment, producing several films: Ghostride the Whip, Just Another Day, Rhyme and Punishment, Soulja Boy: The Movie, and most recently, The Legend of 420.
 When not in production, she oversees the finances and communications of the company.

 Joel Rutkowski is a producer, editor, writer and musician who has worked on a wide range of entertainment projects throughout his career in Hollywood.
 He has edited several Rugged documentaries, including Rhyme and Punishment, Kiss and Tail, and Soulja Boy, as well as the feature film Just Another Day, and has also contributed as writer and producer on many of the same.
 Joel was the lead editor on the prestigious and award-winning documentary Spirit Game: Pride of a Nation, which was produced by Rugged's affiliate One Bowl Productions.
 In addition to his long-form editorial work, he has also edited several short-form projects, ranging from theatrical trailers and web promos to short films and music videos.